 The Brain Tumour Foundation of Canada believe that those affected by brain tumours should never go through life alone.
-Your vehicle donation can help ensure that reality.
+Your vehicle donation can help!

-Twenty-seven Canadians are diagnosed with a brain tumour every day.
-Here are more facts about brain tumours:
+Every day, 27 Canadians are diagnosed with a brain tumour.
+Here are more facts:

 - 55,000 Canadians are surviving with a brain tumour.

-- Treatment is complicated, and there are over 120 different types of brain tumours.
+- There are over 120 different types of brain tumours.

 - In the first year after diagnosis, the average patient will make 52 visits to their health care team.
 This could include surgery, radiation, chemotherapy, blood work etc.